hso4/CS362-004-S2018/projects/sohailh/README.md

-My name is Haris Sohail, sohailh
+This is my assignment-1 submission!